Amazon parrots are very loyal companion birds.

 As mentioned earlier, provide lots of stimulating toys and healthy things to chew.
 Buy a cage with a safe coating on it, because these birds will use their beak to climb around the cage.

 Consider getting a cage with a playpen on top for your Amazon Parrot to play on when you are home.
 The more room they have the happier they will be.
-Our play top cages have a toy hook attached they are sure to enjoy.
+Play top cages have a toy hook attached they are sure to enjoy.

 You need to consider what type of carrier you will use for transporting your Amazon Parrot in.
 You never know if you might break down or may decide to take your parrot with you on a trip.
 Purchase a comfortable cage for these occasions.